artware-solutions/bash-installers/README.md

 # bash-scripts
-Here is my collection of bash installers to automate tasks
+This is my collection of bash scripts to automate tasks

 ## Docker: docker-installer.sh
 1. Save the file *docker-installer.sh* locally